chadtoney/intro-to-spark-dataframes/README.md

    pip install -r requirements.txt
    ```
 3. Convert `.py` files to notebooks or run directly in your Python environment

+### 🎯 Perfect For Enterprise Training

+These notebooks were specifically designed for **customer training scenarios** where:
+- ✅ You can't see what data sources are available
+- ✅ Security policies prevent file uploads
+- ✅ External database access is unknown or restricted
+- ✅ Internet access for downloading datasets is blocked
+- ✅ DBFS and dbutils are disabled

+**Every example generates its own sample data** - no external dependencies required!

 ## 🎯 Learning Objectives